 Notable University of Utah alumni include:

 J. Willard Marriott (Founder of Marriott Corporation), John Warnock (co-founder of Adobe), Ed Catmull (President of Pixar Animation Studios and Walt Disney Animation Studios), Larry Echo Hawk (U.S. Assistant Secretary of the Interior for Indian Affairs), Martha Raddatz (ABC News Chief Global Affairs Correspondent), Robert F. Bennett (U.S. Senator), Orson Scott Card (American novelist), Evelyn Wood (founder of Speed Reading Dynamics), Nolan Bushnell (founder of Atari, Inc.), Bill Gore (inventor of Gore-Tex fabrics), Robert A. McDonald (U.S. Secretary of Veterans Affairs), David Neeleman (co-founder of Morris Air and CEO of JetBlue Airways and Azul), Jake Garn (U.S. Senator), Laurel Thatcher Ulrich (author and historian), Reverend France Davis (Pastor, Civil Rights Activist), Wallace Stegner (Pulitzer Prize winning novelist), Stephen Covey (educator, author, and businessman), Jody K. Olsen (Director of the Peace Corps), and Jon M. Huntsman, Jr. (former Governor of Utah and U.S. Ambassador to Singapore).

-Three times per year, Career Services collects information on job and graduate school plans from graduating students.
-Data is gathered primarily through an online survey and personal alumni contact from Career Services and academic departments.
+Three times per year the Career & Professional Development Center collects information on job and graduate school plans from graduating students.
+Data is gathered primarily through an online survey and personal alumni contact fromthe Career & Professional Development Center and academic departments.
 For the last several years, the knowledge rate obtained has been approximately 30%.
 Caution must be taken not to generalize the findings to the entire population of degree recipients.